prody/ProDy/doc/tutorial/basics.rst

 -------------------------------------------------------------------------------

-ProDy offers several functions for analyzing molecular structure in :mod:`.measure` module.
+ProDy offers several functions for analyzing molecular structure in :mod:`~prody.measure` module.
 For example, you can calculate phi (φ) and psi (ψ) for the 10th residue, or the radius of gyration of the protein as follows:

 >>> print calcPhi(structure[10,]).round(2)
 -115.54